Exciting News: Earth and Planetary Science Now Covered by EBSCO!

 Discussion

 In this section, the results of the experiments conducted can be discussed in detail.
 Authors should discuss the direct and indirect implications of their findings, and also discuss if the results obtained reflect the current state of research in the field.
 Applications for the research should be discussed in this section.
 Suggestions for future research can also be discussed in this section.
+It should not be redundant or similar to the content of the results section.
+A combined Results and Discussion section is often appropriate.

 This section offers closure for the paper.
 An effective conclusion will need to sum up the principal findings of the papers, highlighting its importance and relevance, and its implications for further research.